VuceticBranislav/era-modern/README.md

 3. Unpack the [Release package](../../releases) to game folder and override existing files,
 4. Play game.
 <p align="justify">
-  Please note that it is always recommended to create a backup of your game files before making any changes to the game folder.
-This ensures that in case anything goes wrong during the installation process, you can easily revert back to the previous version without any data loss or damage to your game.
+  Please note that it is always recommended to create a backup of files before making any changes on them.
+  This ensures that you can easily revert back to the previous version without any data loss or damage to your game in case of problems during installation process.
 </p>

 <div align="right">